QIDKUS/Shoplifting-Detection/README.md

 All the cases of theft were examined in a variety of shooting angles, and by rotation of actors and clothing.

-we collect 4000 video clips after the filtering process.
-A link to the dataset sample is provided, for the entire Dataset

-send email to info@silentvision.org